bdelbosc/jdbctester/README.md

 You can find 2 examples of properties file in the package oracle.properties and postgresql.properties.

-You can use a simple round trip sql command or a comple prepared statement with parameters.
+You can use a simple round trip sql command or a complex prepared statement with parameters.

-The default jdbctester.sh set the the following option you shoud check that it matches your database NLS.
+The default jdbctester.sh set the following option you shoud check that it matches your database NLS.

      -Duser.language=en -Duser.country=US